adobe/asset-share-commons/core/src/test/java/com/adobe/aem/commons/assetshare/README.md

 * Prefixed with `test`, ex: the test method is `testGetTitle()`
 * Optionally post-fixed with an underscore-prefixed, capitalized condition name, ex: `testGetTitle__EmptyTitle()`

-post-fixed with a clear identifier `_ConditionToTest`

-For example, to test in `HelloWorld.java`:
+For example, to test the method `getTitle()` in `HelloWorld.java`:

    `String getTitle()`

-these test methods created in `HelloWorldImplTest.java`:
+The following test methods are created in `HelloWorldImplTest.java`:

     `@Test void testGetTitle()` which tests for the normal, populated title condition `@Test void testGetTitle_EmptyTitle()`, which tests for the condition where the title is missing